 Stock Options.
 The Committee may grant either non-qualified stock options or incentive stock options.
 A stock option entitles the recipient to purchase a specified number of shares of our common stock at a fixed price subject to terms and conditions set by the Committee.
-The purchase price of shares of common stock covered by a stock option cannot be less than

-100% of the fair market value of the common stock on the date the option is granted; provided, however, that in the case of an incentive stock option granted to a participant who, at the time of the grant, owns stock representing more than 10% of the voting power of all classes of stock of the company or any subsidiary, the option price per share shall be no less than 110% of the fair market value of one share on the date of grant.
-Fair market value of the common stock is generally equal to the closing price for the common stock on the Principal Exchange on the date the option is granted (or if there was no closing price on that date, on the last preceding date on which a closing price was reported).
-As of the Record Date, the closing price of a share of our common stock on the Nasdaq Capital Market was \$3.88 per share.
+The purchase price of shares of common stock covered by a stock option cannot be less than 100% of the fair market value of the common stock on the date the option is granted; provided, however, that in the case of an incentive stock option granted to a participant who, at the time of the grant, owns stock representing more than 10% of the voting power of all classes of stock of the company or any subsidiary, the option price per share shall be no less than 110% of the fair market value of one share on the date of grant.
+Fair market value of the common stock is generally equal to the closing price for the common stock on our principal exchange on the date the option is granted (or if there was no closing price on that date, on the last preceding date on which a closing price was reported).
 Options are subject to terms and conditions set by the Committee.